abhaytiket/localjenkins/README.md

 ```
 $ argocd cluster add docker-desktop
 ```
-The above command installs a ServiceAccount (argocd-manager), into the kube-system namespace of that kubectl context, and binds the service account to an admin-level ClusterRole.
+The above command installs a ServiceAccount (`argocd-manager`), into the kube-system namespace of that kubectl context, and binds the service account to an admin-level ClusterRole.
 Argo CD uses this service account token to perform its management tasks (i.e. deploy/monitoring).

-12.
+## Jenkins setup instructions
+For setting up Jenkins on k8s we will do the following:
+* Create a Namespace
+* Create a service account with k8s admin permissions
+* Create local persistent volume for persistent Jenkins data on Pod restarts
+* Create a deployment YAML and deploy it
+* Create a service YAML and deploy it

+Please just follow the instructions given in [link](https://www.jenkins.io/doc/book/installing/kubernetes/)